projedi/blog.ashabalin.me/posts/heterogeneous-equality.markdown

 ---
-title: Heterogenous equality
+title: Heterogeneous equality
-date: 2015-01-01
+date: 2015-01-02
 ---

 Let's look at the implementation of propositional equality in Agda and in Idris.